For when you’re ready; ready to get well; ready to stop spinning in circles; ready for change that lasts.

 And to deal with all that, I turned to drugs and alcohol to self-medicate.
 Which worked, until it no longer did…

-If you’re done with feeling like any of that and want to make a difference, and you’re based in London or in the UK, please reach out now - I currently have availability in Central and South London, as well as online.
+If you’re done with feeling like any of that and want to make a difference, and you’re based in London or in the UK, please reach out now - I currently have availability in Central and East London, as well as online.

 How I Work